slalom-consulting-ltd/terraform-guidelines/README.md

 ## Configuration

-Convention over configuration is preffered.
+Convention over configuration is preferred.
 Use a data source over adding a configuration value.
 Set default values for your modules variables.
 Make resources optional with the count syntax.

 ## Tagging

-Implement a tegging scheme from the start, use a map type for extensibility.
+Implement a tagging scheme from the start, and use a map type for extensibility.